Wusinho/tienda-licor-front-end/README.md

   ![image](./src/assets/Redux-diagram.png)

   The middleware is in charge of the process that handles the request and response.
-Once there is a 200 response, the data from the API is stored and through the react component HOME, the information is displayed.
+Once there is a 200 response, the data from the API is stored in Redux-store and through the react component HOME, the information is displayed.

   - The homepage displays all the products from the API.